Elliptic dimers on minimal graphs and genus 1 Harnack curves: Invariance under elementary transformations

 We are now ready to state and prove the main result of this section.

-\begin{thm} Consider a dimer model on a bipartite, planar graph~$\Gs$, with Kasteleyn coefficients as described above.
-The following conditions are equivalent: \begin{enumerate} \item The partition function, expressed with face weights and seen as a function of the train-track parameters, is invariant under spider moves with black boundary vertices. \item For all~$a,b,c,d$, we have the equality
+\begin{thm} Consider a dimer model on a {finite} bipartite, planar graph~$\Gs$, with Kasteleyn coefficients as described above.
+The following conditions are equivalent: \begin{enumerate} \item The {face-weight partition function}, seen as a function of the train-track parameters, is invariant under spider moves with black boundary vertices. \item For all~${(a,b,c,d)\in\CC^4,\ t\in\CC}$, we have the equality

 \end{enumerate} In such a case, the kernel of~$\K^{(t)}\colon\CC^\Bs\to\CC^\Ws$ is invariant under spider moves with black boundary vertices. \end{thm}

 \begin{proof} Let us assume that the bipartite graphs~$\Gs$ and~$\Gs'$ are related by a spider move with black boundary vertices.
 We denote by~$\fs,\fs_1,\fs_2,\fs_3,\fs_4$ the five faces of~$\Gs$ involved in this local transformation, and by~$\fs',\fs'_1,\fs'_2,\fs'_3,\fs'_4$ the corresponding faces in~$\Gs'$, as illustrated in Figure~\ref{fig:spider}.
 Finally, let us write~$a,b,c,d$ for the relevant train-track parameters, also illustrated in this same figure.